DeepMind’s latest AI breakthrough could turbocharge drug discovery

 PK: Let’s say you’re trying to understand the mechanisms of disease.
 Even if you take the example of SARS COV-2 [the virus that causes COVID-19], one of the most important elements was to first sequence the virus and then to understand its 3-D structures, after which we were able to understand how the virus or the spike protein was interfacing with the cells of the human body.

-With this technology we would be able to accelerate that process.
+With this technology, we would be able to accelerate that process.
 Experimentalists would now be able to do a better job and be faster designing this experiment rather than having to wait for a couple of years while somebody came up with the 3-D structure of the proteins.

 FC: Speed is a big deal in drug discovery in particular.
 Clinical trials take a long time and frequently fail.
 Could this technology help success rates?

 PK: Absolutely.
-Finding the structure of a protein is so time consuming.
+Finding the structure of a protein is so time-consuming.
 Drug designers have to be very careful as to which particular protein they would like to understand and invest that amount of money and effort to be able to find the structure of that group.

 Now if this new system allows drug researchers to not only be able to understand the 3D structure for one particular target, but a large number of targets, that then definitely opens up a bigger window for them to understand not just how a specific drug is going to interact with a protein, but how is that going to be tracked with how that drug would interact with many other proteins.